-Just a few years ago, the thought of owning a 98-100-inch TV seemed unrealistic due to a lack of availability and very high price tags, but that has changed in recent years.
+Just a few years ago, the thought of owning a 98-100-inch TV seemed unrealistic due to limited availability and very high price tags, but that has changed in recent years.
 Getting your first huge TV will certainly evoke a wow factor from you and your friends, but that wow factor can quickly diminish if you buy a model that looks bad, so you still want a TV with good enough image quality that you won't have to deal with the hassle of returning such a massive item.
 We buy and test dozens of TVs each year, and by specifically testing these huge-screen TVs, we determined that the largest sizes of a given model don't always perform the same as their smaller counterparts.
-Because of this, our list is comprised of 98-inch to 100-inch TVs that we've actually tested or ones that we're confident will perform the same as their smaller versions.
+Because of this, our list comprises 98-inch to 100-inch TVs that we've actually tested or are confident will perform the same as their smaller versions.

 We buy and test dozens of TVs yearly, taking an objective, data-driven approach to deliver results you can trust.
 Our testing process is complex, with hundreds of individual tests that take over a week to complete.
 Most of our tests use specially designed test patterns that mimic real content, but we also use the same sources you have at home to ensure our results match the real-world experience.
 We use two main tools for our testing: a Colorimetry Research CR-100 colorimeter and a CR-250 spectroradiometer.